How many Guest Tickets will I receive?

-Some of our graduating students are students with dual majors, with both majors in the same school or college.
-Some others receive dual degrees, when the student has fulfilled requirements for two separate degrees in two different schools or colleges.
+Some of our candidates are students with dual majors, with both majors in the same school or college.
+Other candidates will receive dual degrees, when the student has fulfilled requirements for two separate degrees in two different schools or colleges.
 In the past, it was necessary to severely limit the number of tickets to dual degree students because of seating limitations at the unified, all-University commencement.
 Now that each school or college holds its own commencement exercises, and with the College of Liberal Arts and Sciences holding two ceremonies to accommodate its growing number of graduates, seating limitations are not as critical.

 Students who will receive dual degrees may receive the maximum number of tickets allowed for each school’s ceremony, if they wish.
-In the case of dual majors in the College of Liberal Arts and Sciences, students should attend the ceremony for their primary major, as previously noted.
+In the case of dual majors in the College of Liberal Arts and Sciences, students should attend the ceremony for their primary major.

 Questions about an individual student’s dual degree situation should be directed to Kathleen Shipton in the Registrar’s Office.